fastoch/GitOps_introduction/README.md

 In a K8s cluster, there are several types of resources (all defined as code):
 - the infrastructure: monitoring tooling, ingress controller, database controller, etc.
-- the application definition: a set of containerized workloads grouped into logical units like Pods, Deployments, and Services
+- the application definitions: a set of containerized workloads grouped into logical units like Pods, Deployments, and Services

 GitOps is a set of best practices where the entire code delivery process is controlled via Git, including:
 - infrastructure as code,
-- application definition as code,
+- application definitions as code,
 - automation to complete updates and rollbacks (Renovate).

 # The Key GitOps Principles